Cannabis Education & Awareness

 Are you at risk?

-Take an online assessment of your cannabis use to see whether you’re putting yourself at risk.
+Take a free, confidential, online assessment to get personalized feedback about your own cannabis use, to see whether you’re putting yourself at risk, and to set goals for reducing your use.

 What you can do